calpa/soyo/README.md

 - Scheduled cron jobs to refresh share counts
 - Queue-based updates for scalability
 - TypeScript + Zod for type safety and validation

+### ⚡ Powered by ShareThis

+This project uses [ShareThis](https://sharethis.com/) as its primary data provider for social share counts.
+ShareThis is a leading platform for social sharing and analytics.
+For more information, see the [ShareThis Social Share Count API documentation](https://sharethis.com/support/customization/social-share-count-api/).

 ## 🛣️ API Endpoints